UCSBCarpentry/2020-06-03-UCSB-LibCarp/_episodes/15-scrapy.md

 unsure about how to do that).
 Then, type the following

 ~~~
-scrapy startproject ontariompps
+scrapy startproject carpwebscraping
 ~~~
 {: .source}

-where `ontariompps` is the name of our project.
+where `carpwebscraping` is the name of our project.

 Scrapy should respond will something similar to (the paths will reflect your own file structure)

 ~~~
-New Scrapy project 'ontariompps', using template directory '/Users/thomas/anaconda/lib/python3.5/site-packages/scrapy/templates/project', created in:
+New Scrapy project 'carpwebscraping', using template directory '/opt/conda/lib/python3.7/site-packages/scrapy/templates/project', created in:
-    /Users/thomas/Documents/Computing/python-projects/scrapy/ontariompps
+    /home/jovyan/carpwebscraping

 You can start your first spider with:
-    cd ontariompps
+    cd carpwebscraping
     scrapy genspider example example.com
 ~~~
 {: .output}